-I don’t like taxis while traveling.
+I don’t like taxis while traveling especially when traveling on a budget.
 Usually, they take advantage of me being a tourist and ask for way too much money for the ride from what it should cost.

 So, I prefer either Uber or just using public transportation – buses, trains, the Metro/Subway.
 My Open Passport Side Note: In Asia, there are things called Tuk Tuks, which are even cheaper than taxis.

 Public transportation is the cheapest, much more than Uber as well.

 Also, you have another way to “live” like a local and get an insider look of living in the city.

 I can tell you that I really enjoyed using Manhattan’s Subway.
 I met so many people, saw the “real life” and felt like a real local.
 Highly recommended.

 So these were my tips for traveling on a budget.